Milleus/feedback-form-demo/README.md

 Having a screenshot of the current state of the website gives us better information on what the user faced such as error messages, error codes, visual bugs, etc.

+Additional basic information such as timestamp, user agent, page title, page URL, description, username / email / contact can also be included.
+Most of these can be pre-populated and does not require user input.

-This helps us to troubleshoot issues faster and improve the product.
+A higher quality of feedback would help us to troubleshoot issues and improve the product faster.

 ## Limitations